danest/metorik-helper/readme.txt

 = 1.0.5 =
 * Don't override customer source on checkout.
 * Change some Metorik URLs to customer/order/etc. pages.
+* Add author to order note API responses (for v1 and v2 of the API).

 = 1.0.4 =
 * Fix bug when cart object not available and localizing Metorik's JS.